zoffixznet/writing/perl6/20160427-Perl-6-Extra-Typical-Perl-6.md

     $x = 72;
     say $x.even; # No such method

-The role is mixed into our object stored inside the container, so as soon as we put a new value into the container, or fancy-pants `.even` method is gone.
+The role is mixed into our object stored inside the container, so as soon as we put a new value into the container, or fancy-pants `.even` method is gone, unless we mixin the role again.

 ## *Sub it in*

 Did you know you can call subs as methods?
-It's pretty neat and you can even continue the method chain:
+It's pretty neat!
+You receive the object as the first positional parameter and you can even continue the method chain, with a caveat that you can't break up those chains onto multiple lines:

     sub even { $^a %% 2 };
     say 42.&even.uc;